MyPreHealth

 Washington University's Institutional Support Process

-The MyPreHealth process is designed to provide us with the information we need to support your application.
+The MyPreHealth System is an internal, multi-faceted system that we use to collect the materials we deem necessary to support a student's application to health professional programs.
 We do not rank applicants; we support everyone.
 Your advisor will use the MyPreHealth materials to understand your narrative and to give you constructive feedback.
 You will use your MyPreHealth portfolio to journal about activities, develop your narrative, collect and submit letters of recommendation and to share materials with your PreHealth advisor.

 The MyPreHealth System